lilit-org/lean4-toolkit/README.md

 - [the deep link equating math proofs and computer programs](https://www.quantamagazine.org/the-deep-link-equating-math-proofs-and-computer-programs-20231011/)
     - *"types are fundamentally equivalent to logical propositions"*
 - [AI safety via debate, by g. irving et al (2018)](https://arxiv.org/pdf/1805.00899)
-    - *"in the debate game, it is harder to lie than to refute a lie."*
+    - *"in the debate game, it is harder to lie than to refute a lie"*
 - [meta's teaching AI advanced mathematical reasoning](https://ai.meta.com/blog/ai-math-theorem-proving/)
     - *"our method, HyperTree Proof Search (HTPS), is trained on a dataset of successful mathematical proofs and then learns to generalize to new, very different kinds of problems.
 It was able to deduce a correct proof for an IMO problem that involved some arithmetic reduction to a finite number of cases"